-If you're interested in business coaching and my blog post has inspired you to find out more, visit www.andromedaconsulting.co.uk and let's see how I can help you!
+If you're interested in business coaching and my blog post has inspired you to find out more, visit www.andromedaconsulting.co.uk and let's arrange a free consultation!

 I'm Kirsty Parris and I specialise in helping business owners, like you, to realise the true potential of your business.
 Whether that is getting you back on track with your business plan or helping to devise and implement new plans that you never thought possible.